 Durability.
 If they are looked after, concrete posts can last for years before needing to be replaced.
 However, a natural product timber tends to gradually rot and split over time which will, of course, affect the overall strength of your fencing.
 It’s worth thinking about what extraordinary factors might reduce the lifespan of timber posts more than normal, such as sea spray which can speed up the effects of natural rotting.

 Maintenance.
 Timber Fencing requires maintenance, typically in the form of treatments, to help ensure that they remain resilient against the elements and other damaging factors.
 Concrete, on the other hand, generally needs very little maintaining.
-However, this isn’t necessarily a big down-factor for timber, as most people will probably apply annual coats of treatments to their fence panels anyway, so also doing the fence posts won’t be too much of an extra chore.
+However, this isn’t necessarily a big down-factor for timber, as most people will probably apply annual coats of treatments to their fence panels anyway, therefore also doing the fence posts won’t be too much of an extra chore.